Ontario Disability Support Program

 People with either physical or developmental disabilities in the Province of Ontario may be eligible to receive benefits under the Ontario Disability Support Program (ODSP).
 The ODSP is administered by the Ministry of Community, Family and Children's Services.
 This program which is often called the Disability Pension is available to people who are over 18 years of age and who meet a very closely regulated set of criteria.
 These rules surround issues of assets and income of the person with the disability and their medical condition.
 The purpose of this program is to provide a basic level of income, prescription drugs and dental care to adults with disabilities.
 It also provides some basic programs such as the current employment program which is designed to encourage people with disabilities to enter into the workplace and to retain employment opportunities.
 For many people with disabilities in Ontario, it is important to maintain these benefits even though they are somewhat limited.
 It should also be noted that the benefits under this program are payable until the person with the disability reaches age 65 at which time the Canada Pension Plan, Old Age Security and the Guaranteed Income Supplement programs take over.
 Under these programs, the person will continue to receive a modest income, prescription drugs but they will lose their entitlement to funded dental care.

-As previously mentioned, the Ontario Disability Support Program is essentially a pension plan for people with disabilities.
+As previously mentioned, the Ontario Disability Support Program is often referred to as being a pension plan for people with disabilities.
 It contains several components which will be discussed here in a summary format since the full details of each category are far too lengthy and complex for a web site discussion.
 If you wish to gain further insights into the Ontario Disability Support Program, please do not hesitate to contact the "Special Needs" Planning Group for assistance and direction.

-The Ontario Disability Support Program provides a person with a disability with a tax free monthly cheque based upon the person's actual expenses up to a maximum of $1,110.00.
-(2016 amount) This amount is reduced to $850.00 if the person with a disability is living in the family home or in a "room and board" situation.
+The Ontario Disability Support Program provides a person with a disability with a tax free monthly cheque based upon the person's actual expenses up to a maximum of $1,151.
+(2017 amounts) This amount is reduced to $881 if the person with a disability is living in the family home or in a "room and board" situation.
 In addition, the amount of the cheque can be reduced by employment income and other income received by the person with the disability.
 The income rules could eliminate a person’s entitlement to benefits if their income amount is large enough.
-However, a person receiving benefits under the ODSP program is allowed to receive voluntary payments of up to $6,000 in any 12 month period and unlimited amounts of money if used for disability related expenses without affecting his entitlement to benefits.
+However, a person receiving benefits under the ODSP program is allowed to receive voluntary payments of up to $10,000 in any 12 month period and unlimited amounts of money if used for disability related expenses without affecting his entitlement to benefits.

 Employment Supports are also available through the ODSP program.
 These supports are designed to reduce or eliminate disability-related barriers to finding and keeping an income earning position of employment.
 A person with a disability can access the following assistance under the employment support section of the ODSP.